"How many engineers do you know?"

 I am serious maybe it's me but it doesn't sound clumsy to me.
 I expect other native speakers to comment on it.

-Because they are general /indefinite /unspecific engineers.
-Accusative is only for specific /definite.
-In this sentence, they aren't THE engineers (specific), but they are some unspecified engineers from no particular group or place (general).
+Accusative case is only for specific /definite direct objects, and here we are asking about general /indefinite /unspecific engineers.
+In this sentence, they aren't THE engineers, THOSE engineers, MY engineers, etc. (specific), but they are some unspecified engineers from no particular group or place (general). :-)